Drug test: Breath test

 Breath test being used on a volunteer.

-Breath test is a widespread method for quickly determining alcohol intoxication.
+Breath testing is a widespread method for quickly determining alcohol intoxication.
 A breath test measures the alcohol concentration in the body by a deep-lung breath.
 There are different instruments used for measuring the alcohol content of an individual though their breath.
-Breathalyzer is a widely known instrument which was developed in 1954 and contained chemicals unlike other breath-testing instruments.
-More modernly used instruments are the infrared light-absorption devices and fuel cell detectors, these two testers are microprocessor controlled meaning the operator only has to press the start button.
+A Breathalyzer is a widely known instrument which was developed in 1954 and contained chemicals unlike other breath-testing instruments.
+More modern instruments include infrared light-absorption devices and fuel cell detectors.

 To get accurate readings on a breath-testing device the individual must blow for approximately 6 seconds and need to contain roughly 1.1 to 1.5 liters of breath.
-For a breath-test to result accurately and truly an operator must take steps such as avoiding measuring "mouth alcohol" which is a result from regurgitation, belching, or recent intake of an alcoholic beverage.
-To avoid measuring "mouth alcohol" the operator must not allow the individual that's taking the test to consume any materials for at least fifteen minutes before the breath test.
-When pulled over for a driving violation if an individual in the United States refuses to take a breath test that individual's driver's license can be suspended for a 6 to 12 months time period.
+For a breath test to provide an accurate result an operator must take steps such as avoiding measuring "mouth alcohol" which is a result from regurgitation, belching, or recent intake of an alcoholic beverage.
+To avoid measuring "mouth alcohol" the operator must not allow the individual being tested to consume any materials for at least fifteen minutes before the breath test.
+In the United States, a driver who refuses to take a breath test can have their driver's license suspended for a period of 6 to 12 months.